-Abstract: We find at least 4 quantum properties that are indeed universal in some number systems; and we can use them for quantum computing and to enable quantum consciousness.
-Using the sets $B=\{0,1\}$, N , Z , Q , and Q^ , one has +4 quantum properties that one can trust, as archetypes of easy communication to friends and foes, to ignorant or cognoscenti, and for quantum computing.
+Abstracts: We find at least 4 quantum properties that are indeed universal in some number systems; and we can use them for quantum consciousness.
+Using the sets N, Z, or Q has the +4 quantum properties that one can trust, as archetypes of easy communication to friends and foes, to ignorant or cognoscenti, and for quantum computing.
 This paper proposes the use of Bayesian geometry to reduce the space of possible results, reducing or increasing initial beliefs by successive experimentation.
 This is exemplified in biology and mathematics, and can be applied to physics and other sciences.
 The conclusion is that an experimental fact can be absolutely verified.
+Any mathematical choice (as verified by computers) militating against R=Q, is under an absolutely low chance to succeed.
+Infinitesimals are denied based on 3^{16} independent factors.
+This is not a probabilistic result, but based on reduction of the Bayes geometry for updating beliefs.
+This work applies to non-probabilistic and unknown phenomena, such as those found in oscillations (neutrino, health), evolution, and quantum computing, denies Gödel's uncertainty, and solves the liar's paradox by reflection.
+This connects different scientific fields with one another, in an internet, i.e., in a network of connections of multiple open networks, using the set Q, resembling a hologram, and includes entanglement.

-Keywords: quantum computing; communication; quantum logic; law of the excluded middle; laser; wave-particle duality; bayes; non-boolean; decision making
+Keywords: quantum computing; communication, quantum logic; law of the excluded middle; laser; wave-particle duality; bayes; non-boolean; decision making